 Spiritual Journaling for Christian Growth and Transformation

 Spiritualing journal records your journey towards God.
 Other than meditation and sacred silence, I can’t think of any other practice except reading my Bible that has had a greater impact on my life.
 I have been journaling for over 15 years.
 I began spiritual journaling when I was going through a stuff time emotionally.
-Journaling helped me to work through my pain.
-During the stillness and quietness of journaling I was able to hear God’s voice comfort and encourage me.
+Spiritual Journaling helped me to work through my pain.
+During the stillness and quietness of Spiritual journaling I was able to hear God’s voice comfort and encourage me.
 It was my time to nurture my spirit and soul and to pay attention to what I was feeling.
-Journaling allowed me to be real with myself and to release the hidden treasures of my heart.
-Journaling also aided me in self-discovery.
+Spiritual Journaling allowed me to be real with myself and to release the hidden treasures of my heart.
+Spiritual Journaling also aided me in self-discovery.

 Spiritual journaling should be a meaningful and rewarding experience for Christians.
 It is not just a chronological diary of the day’s events but contains the thoughts, reflections, and perceptions of our daily life and events.
 It should contain stories, articles, and objects that reflect you and where you want to be spiritually, physically, and mentally.
 It contains the keepsakes of the heart and soul.

-I encourage journaling after meditation.
+I encourage Spiritual journaling after meditation.
 Once we become still and relaxed, we created a great environment to hear from God.
 Keep your journal near while meditating on God to record any words of inspiration, visions, or answers God might be giving you.

 Use a journal to record insights from spiritual books you’re reading or the Bible.
 Write scriptures that touch or prick your heart and meditate on them.
 Write prayers and keep a prayer log.
 The ideas are endless.

-Setting Up Your Spiritual Journal
+Setting Up Your Spiritual Journaling

 Purchase a large notebook or fancy journal notebook.
 On the first several pages I like to list my governing values.
 This keeps them in the front of my mind.
 I’ll discuss values in upcoming lesson.